aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-segment-security.md

               # Segment name.
             - name: <str; required; unique>
+              definition: # required

+                # The names of the source interface e.g. Port-Channel1 - note that platform support is limited.
+                interfaces: <list> # >=1 items

                 # The set of match-lists that define the segment.
 These can be a mix of IPv4 and IPv6 lists.
-              definition: # <=2 items; required
+                match_lists: # <=2 items

                     # The name of the prefix match-list.
 You can have a maximum of one per address-family.
                   - name: <str>

                     # Indicate which address-family the match list belongs to e.g. ipv4 or ipv6.
                     address_family: <str; "ipv4" | "ipv6"; required; unique>
                     covered: <bool; default=False>

               # The policies controlling traffic into the segment.
               policies: # required